Binturong

 Threats

-Binturongs face several environmental and anthropogenic threats.
-As assessed by the International Union for Conservation of Nature (IUCN), one of the major threats of habitat loss is forest degradation through logging and conversion of forests into non-forested land such as plantations.[50]
-Habitat loss has been especially severe in the lowlands of the Sundaic part of its range, showing no signs of slowing down.[50]
+The binturong faces several threats, the major one being forest degradation through logging and conversion into plantations.
+Habitat loss has been especially severe in the lowlands of the Sundaic part of its range, showing no signs of slowing down.[1]
+The binturong can persist in degraded and fragmented forests, but available data indicate that these may entail increased hunting pressure.[45]

 Conservation

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is an international coalition that seeks to protect at-risk species.[55]
-The binturong is listed under CITES Appendix III, which means that it is protected in at least one country, and requires collaboration from CITES countries to uphold regulations for international trade.[56]
-Nationally, the level of protection for this species varies.[50]
+The binturong is listed under CITES Appendix III, which means that it is protected in at least one country, and requires collaboration from CITES countries to uphold regulations for international trade.[47]

-Ex-Situ conservation is a method of conservation that aims to conserve genetic diversity by capturing binturong, breeding them, and releasing them back into the wild.[57]
-While captive breeding has been successful for other species, a major problem with this method stems from the lack of information on genetic origin or mistakes in pedigree tracking, which can lead to accidental hybridization or inbreeding.[57]
-In fact, in 2006, a study assessing captive-bred binturong populations found there to be low genetic diversity.[58]
+Ex situ conservation aims to conserve genetic diversity by capturing binturong, breeding them, and releasing them back into the wild; however, a major problem is the lack of information on genetic origin or mistakes in pedigree tracking, which can lead to accidental hybridization or inbreeding.[48]
+In 2006, a study assessing captive-bred binturong populations found low genetic diversity.[16]

-In-Situ conservation methods focus on conserving a species within their natural habitat and ecosystem.[57]
+In-situ conservation methods focus on conserving a species within their natural habitat and ecosystem.[48]
 ABConservation is the only non-profit collaborative organization focused on binturong conservation.
-In 2016, they spear-headed an in-situ conservation project called the Bearcat Study Program located on Palawan Island in the Philippines, where they monitored binturong populations, and used their findings to build on binturong research.[57]
-ABConservation has been steadfast in their commitment to fostering strong relationships with locals and local corporations.
-This includes collaborating with Sabuya Coffee Trading, a sustainable civet-coffee company, and the Rurungan Sa Tubod Foundation, a local, female-led organization raising funds for the Bearcat Study Program by selling goods made from pineapple fibres.[57]
+It spearheaded an in-situ conservation project in 2016 called the Bearcat Study Program located on Palawan Island, where they monitored binturongs and used their findings to build on binturong research.[48]